Glenroy - West

 Glenroy - West is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Glenroy-West has a high level of cultural diversity, with 48.0% of its population born overseas and 50.3% speaking a language other than English at home.
-Christianity is the predominant religion in Glenroy-West, comprising 38.1% of its population.
-Hinduism is notably overrepresented, making up 17.0%, compared to the Greater Melbourne average of 6.2%.
+Glenroy-West has a high cultural diversity, with 48.0% of its population born overseas and 50.3% speaking a language other than English at home.
+Christianity is the main religion in Glenroy-West, comprising 38.1% of people.
+Hinduism is overrepresented, making up 17.0%, compared to Greater Melbourne's average of 4.4%.

 Frequently Asked Questions - Diversity